SMS Notification Best Practices 2026 | MagicBell

 Key 2025-2026 Developments:

-- Twilio launched RCS general availability in August 2025 — existing customers can upgrade with no code changes, and the platform auto-detects RCS availability and falls back to SMS.
+• Twilio launched RCS in August 2025.
+Existing users can upgrade with no code changes.
+It auto-detects RCS and falls back to SMS.

-- 47% of consumers say they'd engage with interactive RCS business messages.
+• 47% of consumers say they would engage with interactive RCS messages.

-Best Practice: Start planning your RCS strategy now.
-Most SMS providers offer RCS with automatic SMS fallback, so you can enhance the experience for supported devices without losing reach.
+Best Practice: Start planning for RCS now.
+Most SMS providers offer RCS with SMS fallback.
+You can give a better experience on supported devices without losing reach.

 A/B Testing for Optimization